mozilla/treeherder/docs/testcases.md

 Pinboard > Right hand dropdown menu > Clear all

+**Expected**:
+* The job should be removed from the Pinboard
+* The bug number should be cleared from the bug classification field

 Similar jobs tab
 ----------------
 Select a job, select the Similar jobs tab, wait several seconds.